First Council of Lyon

-The First Council of Lyon (Lyon I) was the thirteenth ecumenical council, as numbered by the Catholic Church, taking place in 1245.
-This was the first ecumenical council to be held outside Rome's Lateran Palace after the Great Schism of 1054.
+The First Council of Lyon (Lyon I) was the thirteenth ecumenical council, as numbered by the Catholic Church and took place in 1245.
+It was the first ecumenical council to be held outside Rome's Lateran Palace after the Great Schism of 1054.

 Proceedings

-The First General Council of Lyon was presided over by Pope Innocent IV.
-Innocent IV, threatened by Holy Roman Emperor Frederick II, arrived at Lyon on 2 December 1244, and early the following year he summoned the Church's bishops to the council later that same year.
-Some two hundred and fifty prelates responded including the Latin patriarchs of Constantinople, Antioch, and Aquileia and 140 bishops.
-The Latin Emperor Baldwin II of Constantinople, Counts Raymond VII of Toulouse and Raymond Berenguer IV of Provence were among those who participated.
+The First General Council of Lyon was presided over by Pope Innocent IV, who, threatened by Holy Roman Emperor Frederick II, arrived at Lyon on 2 December 1244, Early the following year, he summoned the Church's bishops to the council for later that same year.
+Some 250 prelates responded, including the Latin patriarchs of Constantinople, Antioch, and Aquileia and 140 bishops.
+Latin Emperor Baldwin II of Constantinople, Counts Raymond VII of Toulouse and Raymond Berenguer IV of Provence were among those who participated.
 With Rome under siege by Emperor Frederick II, the pope used the council to excommunicate and depose the emperor with Ad Apostolicae Dignitatis Apicem, as well as the King Sancho II of Portugal.
 The council also directed a new crusade (the Seventh Crusade), under the command of King Louis IX of France, to reconquer the Holy Land.

-At the opening, on 28 June, after the singing of the Veni Creator Spiritus, Innocent IV preached on the subject of the five wounds of the Church and compared them to his own five sorrows: (1) the poor behaviour of both clergy and laity; (2) the insolence of the Saracens who occupied the Holy Land; (3) the Great East-West Schism; (4) the cruelties of the Tatars in Hungary; and (5) the persecution of the Church by the Emperor Frederick.
+At the opening, on 28 June, after the singing of the Veni Creator Spiritus, Innocent IV preached on the subject of the five wounds of the Church and compared them to his own five sorrows: (1) the poor behaviour of both clergy and laity, (2) the insolence of the Saracens who occupied the Holy Land, (3) the Great East-West Schism, (4) the cruelties of the Tatars in Hungary and (5) the persecution of the Church by the Emperor Frederick.